Best RX-8 Turbo Kit Guide

 In a hurry?
 Here’s our RX-8 Turbo Kit summary

-There’s no question that there are very few cars on the market that are going to provide the same bang-for-your-buck as Mazda’s RX-8.
+There’s no question that very few cars on the market will provide the same bang for your buck as Mazda’s RX-8.

-With the front-engine, rear-wheel-drive layout, and a limited-slip differential from the factory, it sounds like the ideal opportunity for any aspiring drifter.
+The front-engine, rear-wheel-drive layout and a limited-slip differential from the factory sound like the ideal opportunity for any aspiring drifter.

 Top that off with the potential 238-horsepower from the incredible-sounding screaming rotary powerplant and an impressive redline of 9,000rpm.

-The overall package all begins to sound perfect, especially when you consider just how much of a bargain they’ve become in recent years.
+The overall package begins to sound perfect, especially considering how much of a bargain they’ve become in recent years.

-But, we all know that 238hp isn’t enough to keep you satisfied for too long, especially if you’re planning to drift your RX-8.
+But we all know that 238hp isn’t enough to satisfy you for too long, especially if you plan to drift your RX-8.

-Sure, they handle fantastically well in stock form in the twisties, but when it comes to straight-line power, you’ll often be left deflated if you decide to go head-to-head against a higher-powered rival.
+Sure, they handle insanely well in stock form in the twisties, but when it comes to straight-line power, you’ll often be left deflated if you decide to go head-to-head against a higher-powered rival.

 So, why not bolt on a turbo kit so that you can create the perfect sleeper so that you can cause an upset on both the streets and the track?

-Unfortunately, when it comes to the 1.3L Renesis rotary that Mazda opted for this time around, it’s not quite so straightforward.
+Unfortunately, it’s not so straightforward regarding the 1.3L Renesis rotary that Mazda opted for this time.

 Although a bolt-on turbo conversion sounds like the perfect answer in the real world, there’s a fair bit more to consider.

-The Renesis engine has the highest compression from any Rotary engine to date.
+The Renesis engine has the highest compression of any Rotary engine to date.

 Although the RX7 featured twin-turbos in factory form, the 10:1 compression from the RX-8’s Renesis engine enabled Mazda to use it’s full-potential in naturally-aspirated form, which doesn’t make it the most convenient engine when it comes to forced induction.